benmccann/benmccann/README.md

 ### Hi there 👋

 I'm currently working on [SvelteKit](https://kit.svelte.dev).
-As of 2021, it's been downloaded more than 10m times.
 [Check it out](https://kit.svelte.dev) to quickly build easily understandable and performant web apps.

 <!--
 **benmccann/benmccann** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.